bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell_8M/index.rst

 1. Introduction
 ---------------------------------

 This project is a demo of a USB camera door lock, supporting end-to-end (BK7258 device) to mobile app demonstrations.
+Support LVGL and multi camera switch, 1 dvp camera and 2 uvc (need connect with usb hub).
 The default PSRAM used is 8Mbyte.

 1.1 Specifications
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,